 How SEBAC Is Governed

 SEBAC is governed by an all-volunteer Board composed of seven Directors elected by the membership to serve two-year terms.
-The Board in turns holds an annual election of officers.
+The Board, in turn, holds an annual election of officers.

 The following Directors currently serve on the Board: Kirste Webb (ARS), David Bluestein (ECC), Monica Cooper (CAPE, Inc.), David Bluestein (ECC), Dennis Morgan (I.C.E.
 Service Group), John Dwyer (KEMSON), and Richard Burdine (KOMAN Government Services), Charles Herrmann (Avanti Corporation) and Fritz Meyer (EA Engineering, Science and Technology)

 John Dwyer – President